alvarolop/ocp-on-aws/README.md

 ### 2. Authentication configuration

+> [!TIP]
-TIP: There is a shortcut for this section.
+> There is a shortcut for this section.
 If you don't want to define your own users.
 Leave the `users.htpasswd` and `group-cluster-admins.yaml` files undefined.
 The automation will create a temporary `htpasswd` file for a random password for a `redhat` user.
 This user will be `cluster-admin` in your installation.

 This automation will automatically create certain users on the cluster and add then to the `cluster-admin` role.
 In order to automate that, you have the `auth` folder with all the configuration.
 Please, you need to update two files: